buehler/mse-project-thesis-1/sections/02_definitions.md

   sensitive data as well as configurational data that may change the behaviour of a workload

+The list of features is not complete.
+There are many concepts in Kubernetes which help to build complex deployment scenarios and enable teams to ship their applications in an agile manner.

 ### Terminology

 Find the common Kubernetes terminology attached in {@tbl:kubernetes_terminology}.